 In 2005, Justice Lehrmann received the Court Appointed Special Advocates (CASA) Scott Moore Award and in 2009 received the Eva Barnes Award for leadership and uncommon contributions to the field of family law.
 She speaks frequently at continuing legal education events throughout the state and country, and lectures at Texas Wesleyan University School of Law.
 The author of numerous published articles, in 2003 she received the Texas Bar Foundation's award for the best bar journal article of the year, for The Child's Voice--An Analysis of the Methodology Used to Involve Children in Custody Litigation (Texas Bar Journal, November 2002).
 She is the author of two legal treatises which are updated yearly, Texas Annotated Family Code (Lexis Nexis-Matthew Bender) and Court-Appointed Representation of Children.

 She has been married to her husband, Greg, a real estate attorney, for 27 years.
-They have two sons, Gregory Alan, a freshman at UCLA, and Jonathan William, a freshman at UT.
+They have two sons, Gregory Alan, a student at UCLA, and Jonathan William, a student at UT.